Methodology for Calculating the Canadian Overnight Repo Rate Average (CORRA)

 CORRA Advisory Group

 The CORRA Advisory Group consists of members representing a wide range of market participants with expertise in the Canadian repo market and CORRA-related financial instruments.
 The advisory group aims to include representation from buy- and sell-side firms, exchanges or clearing houses, and IIROC.
 The advisory group meets semi-annually.
 Its main role is to advise the Bank’s CORRA Oversight Committee on changes in repo market functioning and emerging methodology issues, as well as on methodology or production changes undertaken as part of methodology reviews.
 Membership and the Chair rotate among institutions.
-The advisory group’s terms of reference and list of members is available from the Bank of Canada’s CORRA webpage.
-Agenda, minutes of meetings and documents of the advisory group are published on the Bank of Canada website.
+CARR or one of its subgroups serves as the CORRA Advisory Group.
+The advisory group’s terms of reference and list of members as well as agenda, minutes of meetings and documents of the advisory group are published on the CARR website.

 Review of methodology